Niyati1/Machine-Learning-Data-Science-Projects/Implementing_machine_learning_algorithms_for_automatic_recognition_of_microstructure_of_materials/README.md

 # Thesis-Machine-learning-algorithms-for-microstructure-of-materials
 Implementing Machine Learning Algorithms to Automate Identification of Material Microstructures

-This thesis implements various machine learning techniques for identifying the type of material from its microstructure (Task 1) and classifying the microstructure into more general category of ferrous/non-ferrous/others (Task 2).
+This project implements various machine learning techniques for identifying the type of material from its microstructure (Task 1) and classifying the microstructure into more general category of ferrous/non-ferrous/others (Task 2).
 Material microstructures from ASM micrographs database and DoITPoMS library was used for training and testing.

 All the models build in this thesis had a different feature extraction technique, to reduce the dimension of input data.
 These reduced features were then connected to few hidden layers and classified.